 Regular Admission is the standard admission pathway for current UW Seattle students, where admitted students begin a Computer Science or Computer Engineering major after completing all regular prerequisites.
 UW students apply to the Allen School online, through the College of Engineering application, for Autumn or Spring admission.
 Applicants who satisfy the minimum prerequisites below will be given thorough consideration by the Allen School Admission Committee.
 However, because demand exceeds capacity, the Allen School cannot offer admission to all applicants who meet these minimum qualifications.

 Regular Admission applicants must be enrolled at the UW Seattle campus.

 To enter the program in the autumn quarter: July 1st

 To enter the program in the spring quarter: January 15th

 Students interested in applying to Computer Science or Computer Engineering must complete the prerequisites listed below by the time of application.
-In addition to meeting prerequisite requirements applicants must also submit an online application through the College of Engineering, write a short response and personal statement, and fill out a work history section outlining their extracurricular involvement.
+In addition to meeting prerequisite requirements applicants must also submit an online application through the College of Engineering, write a personal statement, and fill out a work history section outlining their extracurricular involvement.